 A rising tide lifts all boats, and we’d like to help improve payment experiences for consumers everywhere, whether or not they use Stripe.
 Today, we’re releasing jQuery.payment, a general purpose library for building credit card forms, validating input, and formatting numbers.
 This library is behind a lot of the functionality in Checkout.

-Some sites, like the Kairos Society, require a bit more flexibility than our Checkout provides.
+Some sites require a bit more flexibility than our Checkout provides.
 This is where jQuery.payment shines.
 You can have some of the same formatting and validation as in the Checkout along with as much flexibility as you need.